ElementsProject/lightning/doc/lightning-sendpay.7.md

     the error.
 0 for the local node, 1 for the first hop, and so on.
 -   *erring\_node*.
 The hex string of the pubkey id of the node that reported the error.
 -   *erring\_channel*.
 The short channel ID of the channel that has the error, or *0:0:0* if the destination node raised the error.
+In addition *erring\_direction* will indicate which direction of the channel caused the failure.
 -   *failcode*.
 The failure code, as per BOLT \#4.
 -   *channel\_update*.
 The hex string of the *channel\_update* message
     received from the remote node.
 Only present if error is from the